Mechanical Heart Valves in Pregnancy

 The authors concluded that women with a MHV have only a 58% chance of experiencing an uncomplicated pregnancy with live birth.

 This registry study reports that serious complications occurred in over 40% of pregnancies in women with a MHV, which is significantly higher compared to other groups of cardiac patients.
 Current anticoagulation regimes differ widely and, when considering the outcome for both mother and fetus, none is clearly superior.
 It would seem prudent that women with a MHV be counseled about the potential consequences of pregnancy and receive extensive guidance and care throughout pregnancy, delivery, and the postpartum period from a specialized multidisciplinary team.

-Clinical Topics: Anticoagulation Management, Congenital Heart Disease and Pediatric Cardiology, Valvular Heart Disease, Congenital Heart Disease, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement
+Clinical Topics: Anticoagulation Management, Congenital Heart Disease and Pediatric Cardiology, Valvular Heart Disease, Congenital Heart Disease, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement

 Keywords: Abortion, Spontaneous, Anticoagulants, Delivery, Obstetric, Fetal Death, Heart Defects, Congenital, Heart Valve Diseases, Heparin, Live Birth, Logistic Models, Maternal Mortality, Postpartum Period, Pregnancy Outcome, Registries, Thrombosis, Vitamin K